usnistgov/OSCAL/docs_jekyll_uswds/content/documentation/index.md

 Before explaining what OSCAL is, it is important to define three key OSCAL terms:

-- **Control:** A safeguard or countermeasure designed to satisfy a set of defined security and/or privacy requirements.
-While this is based on the NIST Special Publication (SP) 800-53 definition of "control", in the context of OSCAL it refers to a similar kind of requirement from a control catalog.
-- **Catalog:** A set of security control definitions.
-Examples include the hundreds of controls in NIST SP 800-53 Revision 4 Appendix F, the 100+ controls in ISO 27002, and the practices in COBIT 5.
+1. The **catalog layer** is a set of security control definitions.
+Examples include the controls in NIST SP 800-53, ISO 27001, HIPAA, and PCI.

-- **Profile:** A set of security requirements, where meeting each requirement necessitates implementing one or more security controls.
-Also called a baseline or overlay.
+2. The **profile layer** is a specific set of security requirements; also called a baseline or overlay.
 Examples include the control baselines in NIST SP 800-53, the FedRAMP baselines, and the PCI DSS requirements.
+Profiles can be tailored based on the Confidentiality, Integrity, and Availability (CIA) requirements of the underlying system.

+3. The **control layer** is a safeguard or countermeasure designed to satisfy a set of defined security requirements.

 ## Purpose

 OSCAL is attempting to address a number of challenges around security controls and security control assessment.
 The core challenge, and one of the primary reasons for creating OSCAL, is that concepts like security controls and profiles are represented today largely in proprietary ways.
-In many cases they are written in prose documents that are imprecise, lead to differences in interpretation, and are not machine-readable, meaning that the prose instructions require someone to do data entry into a tool in order for the tool to use the information.
+In many cases they are written in prose documents that are imprecise, lead to differences in interpretation, and are not machine-readable; meaning that the prose instructions require someone to do manually implement the control in information systems in order for the tool to use the information.

 Organizations are also struggling with information systems that have many different components.
 Some components require the use of different profiles per component; this is commonly the case with cloud environments.
-Also, cloud environments can be multitenant or have mixed ownership of components.
-We need to be able to assess the security of these systems against a number of requirements, owners, etc.—to do that simultaneously and provide these views to stakeholders.
+Also, cloud environments can be multi-tenant or have mixed ownership of components (often referred to as shared responsibility).
+Information system owners need to be able to assess the security of these systems against their specific requirements and to simultaneously provide these views to their stakeholders.

-On top of that there are situations where a single system needs to support multiple regulatory frameworks.
-For example, the U.S. Department of Veterans Affairs is a federal agency (Federal Information Security Modernization Act (FISMA) and NIST Cybersecurity Framework requirements) and a healthcare institution (Health Insurance Portability and Accountability Act (HIPAA) requirements) that has credit card transactions (Payment Card Industry Data Security Standard (PCI DSS)).
-There is no shortage of requirements for some organizations that have multiple regulatory frameworks.
+In addition, there are situations where a single system needs to support multiple regulatory frameworks.
+For example, the U.S. Department of Veterans Affairs is a federal agency (Federal Information Security Modernization Act (FISMA) and NIST Cybersecurity Risk Management Framework requirements) and a healthcare institution (Health Insurance Portability and Accountability Act (HIPAA) requirements) that has credit card transactions (Payment Card Industry Data Security Standard (PCI DSS)).
+This situation complicates requirements for organizations that have multiple regulatory frameworks.

 Assessing all these security controls is extremely complex.
-Because of that complexity, it’s largely a manual process today.
-The OSCAL project is trying to change that by standardizing how security controls are represented, how a control implementation for a given system is represented, and how that information is best used and reports generated in a standardized way that can be used by both humans and machines.
-That means formats are needed that can be generated by machines for communicating with other machines, but can also easily be reformatted so humans can read the information.
-By standardizing the representation of this information, OSCAL information can be interoperable by having a well-defined specification with information that’s going to be used, imported, and used interoperably for security control assessments.
-The goal is to keep OSCAL as simple as possible and provide extensive automation for tools to use.
+Because of that complexity, it is largely a manual process today.
+The OSCAL project is changing this situation by standardizing how security controls are represented, how a control implementation for a given system is represented, and how that information is reported and generated in a standardized way that can be used by both humans and machines.
+This approach means formats are needed that can be generated by machines for communicating with other machines, but can also be easily reformatted so humans can read the information.
+By standardizing the representation of this information, OSCAL information can be interoperable by having a well-defined specification with information that can be used consistently for security control assessments.
+The goal is to keep OSCAL as simple as possible while enabling extensive automation in future vendor tools.

 ## Users

 The initial OSCAL work encompasses the catalog and profile concepts.
-There are several types of users who should benefit from OSCAL catalogs and profiles.
+There are several types of users who will benefit from OSCAL catalogs and profiles.
 They include the following producers of OSCAL catalogs, profiles, and/or tools:

 - **Catalog maintainers:** publishing catalogs into OSCAL format (e.g., NIST, ISO, ISACA)
 - **Standard profile maintainers:** profiles in OSCAL format used by many organizations consuming OSCAL catalogs (e.g., NIST, FedRAMP)